 - Install the drivers, and see if the issue still persists.

-Solution 2 – Download the latest display drivers and install them in Compatibility mode
+Solution 2 – Install the latest display drivers in Compatibility mode

 - Find the name of the model of your graphic card and download the latest drivers from manufacturer’s website.